contentful/contentful.js/ADVANCED.md

 client.getEntry("<entry-id>", { key: value });
 ```

-for more information about the search parameters check the [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters)
+For more information about the search parameters, check the [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters).